 The bill amends 12 V.S.A. ยง 4854 regarding judgments for possession in eviction cases.
 It specifies that if the court determines the plaintiff is entitled to possession of the premises, the plaintiff will receive a judgment for possession, any rents due, damages, and costs.
 Additionally, if a written rental agreement allows, the court may award reasonable attorney's fees.
-The bill modifies the language concerning the issuance of a writ of possession, changing the directive from "the sheriff of the county in which the property or a portion thereof is located" to "any sheriff," thereby broadening the scope of who can serve the writ.
+The bill modifies the language concerning the issuance of a writ of possession, changing the directive from "the sheriff of the county in which the property or a portion thereof is located" to "any sheriff" to serve the writ upon the defendant.

 Statutes affected: